contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 4. Consecrates the oil (not the container) and sets it apart for anointing and blessing the sick and afflicted.
 5. Closes in the name of Jesus Christ.

-1:12

-Consecrating Oil
+1:11

 ## 18.13 Administering to the Sick

-Usually, administering to the sick should be done at the request of the person receiving the blessing or at the request of others who are concerned so the blessing will be according to their faith (see [James 5:14](https://www.churchofjesuschrist.org/study/scriptures/nt/james/5?lang=eng&id=p14#p14); [Doctrine and Covenants 24:13–14](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/24?lang=eng&id=p13-p14#p13); [42:43–44, 48–52](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42?lang=eng&id=p43-p44,48-p52#p43)).
+Usually, administering to the sick should be done at the request of the person receiving the blessing or at the request of others who are concerned so the blessing will be according to their faith (see [James 5:14](https://www.churchofjesuschrist.org/study/scriptures/nt/james/5?lang=eng&id=p14#p14); [Doctrine and Covenants 24:13–14](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/24?lang=eng&id=p13-p14#p13); [42:43–44, 48–52](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42?lang=eng&id=p43-p44,p48-p52#p43)).

 Administering to the sick “by the laying on of hands” has two parts: anointing with oil and sealing the anointing with a blessing.
 If consecrated oil is not available, a blessing may be given by the authority of the Melchizedek Priesthood without an anointing.